laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 * "In the past the man has been first, in the future the system must be first."
 (F. Taylor)

 * "L'autorité n'admet que deux rôles : le bourreau et la victime, transforme les gens en poupées qui ne connaissent plus que peur et haine, tandis que la culture plonge dans les abysses.
 L'autorité déforme ses enfants et change leur amour en un combat de coq...
 L'effondrement de l'autorité aura des répercussions sur le bureau, l'église et l'école.
 Tout est lié.
 L'égalité et la liberté ne sont pas des luxes que l'on écarte impunément.
 Sans ceux-ci, l'ordre ne peut survivre longtemps sans se rapprocher de profondeurs inimaginables."
-Alan Moore, [[http://fr.wikipedia.org/wiki/V_pour_Vendetta|V pour Vendetta]]
+Alan Moore, [V pour Vendetta](http://fr.wikipedia.org/wiki/V_pour_Vendetta)

 * "In a widely circulated joke [from the days of the first computer], a group of engineers assemble the most powerful computer that had ever been conceived and ask it the ultimate question: Is there a God?
 After several tense minutes of clicking and clacking and flashing of lights, a card pops out which reads: There is ''now''."
 (Alwyn Scott in ''How Smart is a Neuron?'' in A Review of Christof Kochs' ''Biophysics of Computation'' )